Area of freedom, security and justice: Legislature

 Secretariats of both institutions feature also a related structure, the Legal Service.

 European Commission

-The area comes under the purview of the European Commissioner for Justice, the European Commissioner for Equality and the European Commissioner for Home Affairs.
+The area comes under the purview of the European Commissioner for Democracy, Justice, the Rule of Law and Consumer Protection, the European Commissioner for Equality and the European Commissioner for Internal Affairs and Migration.
 They deal with the following matters: EU citizenship; combating discrimination, drugs, organised crime, terrorism, human trafficking; free movement of people, asylum and immigration; judicial cooperation in civil and criminal matters; police and customs cooperation; and these matters in the acceding countries.
 The relevant European Commission departments are the DG Justice & Consumers and the DG Migration & Home Affairs.